- Bachelor of Science with a major in business analytics (STEM)

 DNSC 6251.
 Optimization Models for Decision Making.
 1.5 Credit.

-Optimization techniques, including linear programming, sensitivity analysis, networks, integer programming and multiple objective optimization, and nonlinear and evolutionary programming.
-Prerequisite: DNSC 6202.
+Optimization modeling techniques, including linear programming, sensitivity analysis, networks, integer programming, multiple objective optimization, and nonlinear and evolutionary programming.
+Prerequisites: DNSC 6202 or MBAD 6224.

 DNSC 6252.
 Risk Analysis for Decision Making.
 1.5 Credit.